-Turning Compliance into Capability with Clevis and Tang
+From compliance to capability with Clevis and Tang

-The challenge: balancing compliance with usability
+The challenge: balancing compliance with user-friendliness

 - No locally stored decryption keys;